-In the UK, the Social Support Index closely follows the results of the BEIS Public Attitudes Tracker measuring support for onshore and offshore wind power (figure 3).
+- In the United Kingdom, the Social Support Index closely follows the results of the BEIS Public Attitudes Tracker measuring support for on- and off-shore wind power (Figure 3).
 The survey is updated bi-annually and has not been updated for 2023.
 Similarly, the Twitter index follows the same trend as the Social Support Index using news data.
-However, the Twitter discourse seems to be more positive than the news coverage on wind power generation.

-• The US conducts fewer public opinion surveys with a less consistent methodology.
+However, the Twitter discourse seems to be more positive than the news coverage on wind power generation. - The United States conducts fewer public opinion surveys with a less consistent methodology.
 Accordingly, the results present a less clear picture of the relationship between the sentiment index and the survey results.
-However, public opinion seems to follow the same but time-delayed trend as the Twitter sentiment, which may be due to the time-consuming procedures of conducting representative surveys (figure 4).
-In comparison to the UK, the Twitter sentiment in the US is more negative than the news sentiment for most periods.
-Considering that the news' primary objective is to inform the public and to report from a neutral perspective, it is not surprising that the Twitter sentiment trend is more extreme (in either direction) than the news sentiment trend.

-- Differences in news coverage can explain the converse sentiment results in the US and UK.
-For example, when reporting on the same issue, journalists in the US report more from perspectives of patriotic values and governmental support.
-In contrast, journalists in the UK often follow a more critical perspective emphasising consequences for the people (Wahl-Jorgensen and Hanitzsch [2009]). - The results show a correlation between the sentiment index trends and other measures of public acceptance, concluding that our methodology can be used to measure social acceptance effectively and efficiently.
-This conclusion varies slightly between the UK and the US and the two validation approaches.
-It needs to be considered that the survey results can only provide a guideline to validate rather than generalise the findings.
-Furthermore, results from the news sentiment represent social acceptance as provided in the (presumably balanced) news reporting that may not reflect public opinion as polarised and extreme as it might occur in those countries.
-With those caveats on the validation, it is encouraging that the results of the BEIS Public Attitudes Tracker, the survey with the most consistent questionnaire design, correlate well with the sentiment index constructed for the UK and hence, validate the social acceptance indices as reliable measures of social acceptance.
+However, public opinion seems to follow the same but time-delayed trend as the Twitter sentiment, which may be due to the time-consuming procedures of conducting representative surveys (Figure 4).
+In comparison to the United Kingdom, the Twitter sentiment in the United States is more negative than the news sentiment for most periods.
+Considering that the news' primary objective is to inform the public and to report from a neutral perspective, it is not surprising that the Twitter sentiment trend is more extreme (in either direction) than the news sentiment trend. - Differences in news coverage can explain the converse sentiment results in the United States and the United Kingdom.
+For example, when reporting on the same issue, journalists in the United States report more from perspectives of patriotic values and governmental support.
+In contrast, journalists in the United Kingdom often follow a more critical perspective emphasizing consequences for the people (Wahl-Jorgensen & Hanitzsch, 2009). - The results show a correlation between the sentiment index trends and other measures of public acceptance, concluding that our methodology can be used to measure social acceptance effectively and efficiently.
+This conclusion varies slightly between the United Kingdom and the United States and the two validation approaches.
+It needs to be considered that the survey results can only provide a guideline to validate rather than generalize the findings.
+Furthermore, results from the news sentiment represent social acceptance as provided in the (presumably balanced) news reporting that may not reflect public opinion as polarized and extreme as it might occur in those countries.
+With those caveats on the validation, it is encouraging that the results of the BEIS Public Attitudes Tracker, the survey with the most consistent questionnaire design, correlate well with the sentiment index constructed for the United Kingdom and hence, validate the Social Acceptance Indices as reliable measures of social acceptance.